Vumacc/Notepad/README.md

 # Notepad
 A simple notepad application implemented in C#.
 This was quite rushed so the UI may not look the nicest but I will be updating it in the near future.

+**NOTE :** All development for this project has been temporarily paused because yes

 # Introduction
 This project is a basic notepad application built using C#.
 It provides essential functionalities such as creating, editing, and saving text files.
 It's a lightweight tool suitable for quick note-taking or editing text documents.